 During the Second World War he was injured by a piece of shrapnel in his neck and it’s possible that he first came to the Woodlesford area to be treated at the temporary military hospital at Swillington House.

 On his transfer to the Army Reserve in January 1946 Fred’s conduct was described as “Exemplary.”
 His testimonial reads: “This soldier has completed nearly 12 years colour service, during which time he has shown himself to be clean, honest, sober, reliable and trustworthy.
 He is willing and a hard worker and can be relied on to carry out his duties without supervision.”
 He was awarded the 1939 – 1945 Star, the Africa Star, the War Medal, and the Defence Medal.

 As the war was ending Fred married Woodlesford girl Maud Britton, the daughter of local postman Billy Britton.
 They lived at 14 Highfield Lane where their only daughter, Margaret, was born in 1947.

-For nearly a quarter of century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.
+For nearly a quarter of a century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.